OpenDSA/OpenDSA/RST/en/Database/ERDRelationships.rst

 Relationship Degree
 _____________________

-• The degree of a relationship is the number of entity types that participate(associate) in a relationship (i.e.) the number of an entity type that is connected to a relationship is the degree of that relationship.
+• The degree of a relationship is the number of entity types that participate(associate) in a relationship. (i.e. the number of an entity type that is connected to a relationship is the degree of that relationship)

-• **we have the following degree of relationships:**
+• **we have the following degrees of relationships:**

 	* Unary
 	* Binary